johnnyji/jekyll_blog/_posts/2015-06-18-stubbing-controller-instance-methods-in-rspec.markdown

 Recently I've had to restructure our [company's][fitplan] API at work and part of that writing new request specs for everything.

 One HUGE headache I ran into while writing request specs was bypassing controller `before_actions` such as `require_user`, as well as stubbing out crucial controller instance methods like `current_user`.
+<br><br>

-I spent a good few days researching online for different methods, and I don't exaggerate when I say that I tried nearly everything:
+I tried searching online; I don't exaggerate when I say that I tried nearly everything:

 {% highlight ruby %}
 let(:user) { FactoryGirl.create(:user) }